 UK Number Plates

-If you’re thinking about buying a BEV, you should take a look at the discounts and grants that might be available to you.
+If you’re thinking about buying an EV, you should take a look at the discounts and grants that might be available to you.
 By having a BEV with the new green number plates, you could also benefit from free or cheap parking.
 You should also consider adding a unique touch to your new BEV with number plates from CarReg.
 Search our extensive database for your perfect plates.